play/play/README.md

 This is a bit of a pain that we'll correct eventually.
 For now, create your MySQL database by hand.
 We expect the database to be called `play`, but it's really pulled from whatever you have in `~/.play.yml`.
-When that's set up, run:

-    bin/play --migrate

 ### Set up your GitHub application